Byomakesh-Debata/FIN-F414-FRAM-Lab2/README.md

 - \(q\): Continuous dividend yield
 - \(sigma\): Volatility of the underlying asset

-You may start with K = 100, as in the Delta example and ajust ranges where it improves your analysis.
+You may start with K = 100, as in the Delta example and adjust ranges where it improves your analysis.

 ## Instructions